-Regardless of the type of heroin treatment center that you attend, some form of rehab is usually required to quit using heroin for good.
-Few people are able to recover from the disease on their own, but many people who attend rehab recover from heroin addiction.
+Regardless of the type of treatment center that you attend, some form of rehab is usually required to recover from heroin addiction.
+Few people are able to quit using heroin on their own, but many people who attend rehab recover.

 Detox is usually the first phase of treatment for heroin addiction.
 During heroin detox, you’ll overcome physical dependence on the drug.
 Dependence is one of the physical side effects of heroin use.
 It’s associated with cravings and withdrawal.

 Withdrawal from heroin is one of the biggest barriers to recovery.
 Without treatment, withdrawal is so uncomfortable that most people can’t imagine getting through it.

 During inpatient detox, nurses and therapists will monitor you and help you feel as comfortable as possible.
 They may provide medications, such as clonidine, to ease some symptoms of heroin withdrawal, according to the Substance Abuse and Mental Health Services Administration.

 Patients may also receive a medication-assisted treatment, such as methadone or buprenorphine, to help them taper off of heroin.
 This type of detox is referred to as medically supervised withdrawal.
 It may be conducted on an inpatient or outpatient basis.

 Some people who are severely addicted to heroin are poor candidates for heroin detox.
 They have a high risk of relapse during the counseling phase of treatment.
 For these people, maintenance medication can lower the risk of relapse during counseling, according to the National Institute on Drug Abuse.